vcu-cmsc256-master/github-classroom-for-students/README.md

 # GitHub Classroom Guide for Students

-This is a guide for you to setup Git and GitHub for use with GitHub Classroom for this semester.
+This is a guide for you to setup Git and GitHub for use with GitHub Classroom.

 ### Steps for getting setup with GitHub
 1. Register for account on GitHub (https://github.com/) using your VCU email address.
 I recommend using a username that incorporates your VCU eID.
 If you already have a GitHub account, skip this step.